 ICEHOTEL 365 Art Suite Vila vid denna källa | Design Tjåsa Gusfors & Ulrika Tallving | Photo Asaf Kliger | © ICEHOTEL www.icehotel.com

-Together with its subcontractors, ICEHOTEL creates a large number of life-affirming, close-to-nature activities and culinary experiences for its guests that make a visit to Jukkasjärvi, Kiruna and Lapland completely unique.
+Together with its subcontractors, ICEHOTEL creates a large number of life-affirming, close-to-nature activities and culinary experiences for its guests that visit Jukkasjärvi, Kiruna, and Lapland in Sweden unique.
 The encounter with ice from the Torne River should always be unexpected and inspiring for ICEHOTEL's visitors.

 Northern Lights on snowmobile excursion | Photo: Asaf Kliger | © ICEHOTEL www.icehotel.com

-Some of the activities are carried out in-house, but above all the activities in nature are often a collaboration with subcontractors to be able to offer something that can not be found anywhere else in the world and that will provide memories for life.
+Some of the activities are carried out in-house, but above all the activities in nature are often a collaboration with subcontractors to be able to offer something that can not be found anywhere else in the world and that will provide lifetime memories.

-Most popular are Northern Lights tours closely followed by ice sculpture, dog sledding, snowmobile tours, skiing, snowshoeing, adventure trails, boat tours, fishing, rafting and guided tours to experience the Sami Culture.
+Most popular are Northern Lights tours closely followed by an ice sculpture, dog sledding, snowmobile tours, skiing, snowshoeing, adventure trails, boat tours, fishing, rafting, and guided tours to experience the Sami Culture.

 Sustainability Goals of ICEHOTEL - With Torne River always in focus

-The "circle of ice" closes in this way when the water is reunited with Torne River.
+The "circle of ice" closes in this way when the water is reunited with the Torne River.

-“Our entire business at ICEHOTEL is dependent on rental water, clean air and untouched nature.
-With a Nordic Ecolabel, we make things easier for our personal and also for our customers and partner.
-Hopefully we will inspire more companies to start their own journey and get certified - it is possible, even for a hotel with extraordinary conditions.”
+“Our entire business at ICEHOTEL is dependent on rental water, clean air, and untouched nature.
+With Nordic Ecolabel, we make things easier for our personnel and also for our customers and partner.
+Hopefully, we will inspire more companies to start their journey and get certified - it is possible, even for a hotel with extraordinary conditions.”
 (Malin Franck, CEO ICEHOTEL)

 The hotel is Nordic Ecolabelled and also supports organizations such as "Wateraid" and "Älvräddarna".

 "Älvräddarne" works to maintain unexploited rivers where the Torne River today is one of Europe's last pristine and wild rivers.
-ICEHOTEL naturally wants it to remain untouched and are careful about keeping their own impact on the river to an absolute minimum.
+ICEHOTEL naturally wants it to remain untouched and is careful about keeping its impact on the river to an absolute minimum.

 ICEHOTEL works closely with the local landowners and surrounding Sami villages to continuously maintain a sustainable level of land use.

-Since 2008, ICEHOTEL has continuously implemented improvements in its energy saving system; electricity, heating and water use by both guests and employees, along with the energy partner Gävle Energi.
-At the same time, ICEHOTEL urges all their subcontractors to follow the same environmental standards.
+Since 2008, ICEHOTEL has continuously implemented improvements in its energy-saving system; electricity, heating, and water use by both guests and employees, along with the energy partner Gävle Energi.
+At the same time, ICEHOTEL urges all its subcontractors to follow the same environmental standards.

-ICEHOTEL and ICEHOTEL 365 have been certified as a Sustainable Arctic Destination for their ongoing, extensive and innovative work with water and green energy in focus.
+ICEHOTEL and ICEHOTEL 365 have been certified as Sustainable Arctic Destination for their ongoing, extensive, and innovative work with water and green energy in focus.

 ICEHOTEL's motto "Nothing is impossible" permeates the whole way of working.
 ICEHOTEL is a "Master Brand" and one of Sweden's strongest brands.
-ICEHOTEL's identity, personality, core value and promises to its guests and employees are reinforced with a homogeneous, consistent and over all graphic profile.
+ICEHOTEL's identity, personality, core values, and promises to its guests and employees are reinforced with a homogeneous, consistent, and overall graphic profile.
 The company shares the same vision and mission in all business areas.
-They therefore also uses the same strategic platform and control system to communicate and market ICEHOTEL to the outside world.
+They therefore also use the same strategic platform and control system to communicate and market ICEHOTEL to the outside world.

 ICEHOTEL 29 Staff | Photo: Asaf Kliger | © ICEHOTEL www.icehotel.com

-As ICEHOTEL is in many ways an entrepreneur-driven business, employees value are important and they are encouraged to share ideas and suggestions as this is a strength to adapt and solve guests' demand and expectations of a visit to ICEHOTEL.
+As ICEHOTEL is in many ways an entrepreneur-driven business, employees' values are important and they are encouraged to share ideas and suggestions as this is a strength to adapt and solve guests' demands and expectations of a visit to ICEHOTEL.

 Dog Sledges on Torne River | Photo: Asaf Kliger | © ICEHOTEL www.icehotel.com

 In general, the hospitality industry is considered to be facing a change according to the current situation worldwide with a pandemic.
-Several "new" trends in the Hospitality Industry are now gaining ground and will change both the guest's planning, demands and experience of their travels in the future.
+Several "new" trends in the Hospitality Industry are now gaining ground and will change the guest's planning, demands, and experience of their travels in the future.

-How will the "new normal" effect ICEHOTEL, its visitors' demands, expectations and the way ICEHOTEL will work Post-Corona?
+How will the "new normal" affect ICEHOTEL, its visitors' demands, expectations, and the way ICEHOTEL will work Post-Corona?

-Like the entire Hospitality Industry, ICEHOTEL has adapted to the existing restrictions for the industry; among other things by limiting congestion in restaurants, bars and others public areas, a smaller number of participants in the activities and extended cleaning routines.
+Like the entire Hospitality Industry, ICEHOTEL has adapted to the existing restrictions for the industry; among other things by limiting congestion in restaurants, bars, and other public areas, a smaller number of participants in the activities, and extending cleaning routines.
 As most of the activities take place outdoors in the fresh air, social distancing can be easily maintained.